KarimHassanieh/KarimHassanieh-Udacity-Robond-PerceptionProject/README.md

 You're reading it!

 ### Exercise 1, 2 and 3 pipeline implemented
+Excercise 1,2,3 implemented in PR2_pickplace.py python script which you can refer.
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
+Implemented in the following order to the raw pointcloud data :
+1-Statistical Outlier Filtering, with a set mean equal to 10 and standard deviation threshold equal to 0.001 2-Voxel grid downsampling with a leaf size equal to 0.01 3-A passthrough filter was implement, Z axis between 0.45 and 0.85, X axis between 0.33 and 0.9 4-RANSAC filtering was implemented with a maximuim distance of 0.01
 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.